microsoft/language-server-protocol/_specifications/lsp/3.18/specification.md

 	 * The server detected that the content of a document got
 	 * modified outside normal conditions.
 A server should
 	 * NOT send this error code if it detects a content change
-	 * in it unprocessed messages.
+	 * in its unprocessed messages.
 The result even computed
 	 * on an older state might still be useful for the client.
 	 *
 	 * If a client decides that a result is not of any use anymore